XRPLF/xrpl-dev-portal/content/concepts/tokens/nft-storage.md

 ---
 # NFT Payload Storage

 NFTs are created on the blockchain.
-But the payload of the NFT, including media, metadata, and attributes can be stored in a variety of ways, including on-chain, decentralized off-chain, and centralized off-chain.
+But the payload of the NFT, including media, metadata, and attributes can be stored in a variety of ways, including on the XRP Ledger; decentralized, off the XRP Ledger; and centralized, off the XRP Ledger.

-## On-chain
+## On the XRP Ledger

 If your data is smaller than 256 bytes, you can consider using a `data://` URI and embedding it directly in the URI field.
 This has the advantage of storing the data in a reliable, persistent, and responsive database.

-## Decentralized, off XRPL
+## Decentralized, off the XRP Ledger

 You can use any of the existing decentralized storage solutions for your NFT metadata.